pennomi/comics/README.md

 cd comics
-python3 generate_env.py  # Select "n" because this is a production environment docker compose build docker compose up -d
+python3 generate_env.py  # Select "n" because this is a production environment docker compose build

 # Configure SSL Cert with Let's Encrypt
-# First, set your DNS to the public IP address of the server
+# HEADS UP!
+First remember to set your DNS to the public IP address of the server
-docker compose exec comics bash

-# Set up the temporary challenge folder
-mkdir /var/www/letsencrypt
+sudo apt install certbot
-certbot certonly --cert-name comics --webroot-path /var/www/letsencrypt -d <your_domain_name>,<another_domain>
+sudo certbot certonly --cert-name <project name> --standalone --staple-ocsp -m <your email> --non-interactive --agree-tos -d <example.com> -d <another.example.com>

-# To renew  TODO: This is wrong, move to a management command
+# HEAD UP!
+You don't need this yet, but to renew do this.
-certbot renew --pre-hook "service nginx stop" --post-hook "service nginx start"
+certbot renew --post-hook "docker compose restart"

-# Make sure to restart nginx
+# You have the certs, so you can finally start the server
+docker compose up -d

 # Create the database and initialize the static files
 python manage.py migrate